Frank Mahovlich: Playing career

-The son of immigrants from Croatia, Mahovlich was scouted by several National Hockey League teams while playing for the Schumacher Lions of the Northern Ontario Hockey Association.
+Mahovlich is the son of Croatian immigrants.
+He was scouted by several National Hockey League teams while playing for the Schumacher Lions of the Northern Ontario Hockey Association.
 He signed with the Toronto Maple Leafs, who sent him to one of their Ontario Hockey Association affiliates, the Toronto St. Michael's Majors.
 Mahovlich played there while attending St. Michael's College School from 1954 to 1957.
 While at St. Michael's, he received instruction from Joe Primeau, who Mahovlich would later call the best coach he ever had.
 Mahovlich received the Red Tilson Trophy as the top player in the OHA for the 1956–57 season, in which he scored 52 goals in 49 games.

 He joined the Leafs in 1957 and was a 20-goal scorer in his first season, winning the Calder Memorial Trophy as rookie of the year in what was otherwise a rough season with the last-place Leafs.
 During the off-season, he took courses at Assumption University in Windsor, Ontario.
 At the same time, Punch Imlach was hired to run the Leafs and soon became head coach and general manager.

 In the 1960–61 season, Imlach put Mahovlich on a line with Red Kelly and Bob Nevin.
 The three immediately clicked and were the team's top three scorers that year, led by Mahovlich's 48 goals—a Leaf record that would stand for 21 years.
 The following season, the Leafs won the Stanley Cup, and repeated as champions in 1963 and 1964.
 Mahovlich led the team in goals scored in all three seasons.

 Initially, Mahovlich and Imlach got along well, but their relationship deteriorated after winning the 1962 Stanley Cup, particularly when Mahovlich's contract was up for renewal at the end of the 1962 season.
 He felt the Leafs gave him a low-ball offer and walked out on the team during training camp in September.
 Red Burnett at the Toronto Star described the situation as a "cold war" between Imlach and Mahovlich.

-A further incident worsened the situation.
 At that time, the National Hockey League All-Star Game was played at the beginning of the season, and during a reception in Toronto attended by team executives in the days before the 1962 game, Chicago Black Hawks owner James D. Norris offered the Leafs $1 million for Mahovlich.
 He believed he had an agreement with Leafs co-owner Harold Ballard and paid $1,000 as a deposit with the balance to be delivered by cheque the next morning.
-The next day, the Leafs gave Mahovlich the money he had been asking for, and told the Black Hawks that their apparent agreement the night before had been a misunderstanding.
+The next day, the Leafs gave Mahovlich the money he had been asking for and told the Black Hawks that their apparent agreement the night before had been a misunderstanding.
 The Leafs returned the $1,000 deposit.
 The Black Hawks accused the Leafs of reneging on a deal.
 Conn Smythe, at this point a minority shareholder in the Leafs, was adamant that the deal should be rejected.
 Mahovlich eventually spoke out publicly and reaffirmed his commitment to the Leafs.